 - Mechanisms for pointing, driving, throttling the primary mobility actuators

 - Mechanisms for deployment from primary craft (if relevant)

 - Avionics for surface navigation including sensors for the mobility system (e.g. attitude, speed, position)

 - Hardware and software for distance verification, including any on‐ground processing steps

 - Lunar surface-to-surface telecommunications (if a separate vehicle is used as a telecommunications relay to Earth for mobility-related telemetry and command)

 - Interfaces to other subsystems

-Camera Milestone: Judges will monitor teams as they test items such as the following:
+Imagery Milestone: Judges monitored teams as they tested items such as the following: